skypjack/entt/docs/entity.md

 * Use a persistent view when you want to iterate multiple components and each component is assigned to a great number of entities but the intersection between the sets of entities is small.
+* Use a persistent view when you want to set more complex filters that would translate otherwise in a bunch of `if`s within a loop.
-* Use a persistent view in all the cases where a standard view wouldn't fit well otherwise.
+* Use a persistent view in all the cases where a standard view doesn't fit well.
 * Finally, in case you don't know at compile-time what are the components to use, choose a runtime view and set them during execution.